National Biosecurity Committee (NBC) approach to the National Environmental Biosecurity Response Agreement (NEBRA) five year review recommendations

 - The National Biosecurity Management Consultative Committee (NBMCC) provides technical and expert advice to the NBMG, it does not make decisions and its meetings should not involve voting.
 If members of the NBMCC hold different views all views should be incorporated into the written advice to the NBMG.

 - Voting membership of the NBMG should be limited to parties who will be contributing to a cost-shared response.
 Jurisdictions who are not potentially affected by a pest or disease or who have indicated that they do not intend to contribute to a cost-shared response should be non-voting members of the NBMG.

 - All decisions of the NBMG should need to be made unanimously between voting members.

 - Where attendance at NBMG meetings is delegated, the jurisdiction must enable that delegate to make decisions during the meeting.

-supports in part this recommendation.
+A. The NBC supports this recommendation.

 - The NBMCC will continue to be recognised as the technical group that provides expert advice to the NBMG and the NBMG will continue to be the ultimate decision making body for decisions under the NEBRA.

 - NBMCC decisions on the recommendations and advice it makes to NBMG will be made by consensus.
 Different views of NBMCC members can be written in the advice provided to NBMG.